apollostream/apollostream.github.io/_posts/2025-12-30-Optimize-Streaming.md

 ---

 These days, the entertainment media landscape is fragmented across a host of streaming services, cable & satellite options, internet platforms, and plain old-fashioned free TV broadcasting.
 All this is entertwined with each other and the hardware like televisions, streaming boxes, home assistants, mobile devices, and personal computers.
 The mix is bewildering.
-How do you navigate all of this so you get the entertainment you'd like without paying too much for what you want and paying at all for a ton of ads and redundant content?
+How do you navigate all of this so you get the entertainment you'd like without paying too much for what you want and without paying at all for a ton of ads and redundant content?

 I posed this as a topic for a BFIH analysis.